karthik0010/Assure-Documentation-2/team-collaboration/team Settings.md

+---
-# 🔗 Team Settings Management in AssureQA
+title: 🔗Team Settings Management in AssureQA
+description: Explore AssureQA's comprehensive documentation for an in-depth look at our services and tools.
+sidebar:
+  label: Team Settings
+  order: 2
+---

 AssureQA allows team owners and administrators to manage their teams effectively.
 Below you’ll find various actions you can perform to manage your team settings.